arafatm/arafatm.github.io/_articles/tech/hashi-consul-learn.md

 <https://learn.hashicorp.com/consul/day-2-operations/servers> for details on
 how to safely add and remove servers.

-## Register a Service and Health Check - Service Discovery | Consul
+## Register a Service and Health Check - Service Discovery

 :flashlight: One of the major use cases for Consul is **service discovery**.
 Consul provides a DNS interface that downstream services can use to find the IP